rlberry-py/rlberry/docs/user_guide.rst

 How to contribute?
 ==================

-If you want to contribute to rlberry, check out :ref:`the contribution guidelines<contributing>`.
+If you want to contribute to rlberry, check out :doc:`the contribution guidelines<contributing>`.